Baker urges residents to get COVID vaccine when eligible after receiving first dose

-BOSTON (WHDH) - After receiving his first COVID-19 vaccine on Tuesday afternoon, Gov. Charlie Baker urged Bay Staters to get the shot when they become eligible, calling the vaccination effort a “critical tool to help end the pandemic.”
+BOSTON (WHDH) – After receiving his first dose of Pfizer’s COVID-19 vaccine on Tuesday afternoon, Gov. Charlie Baker urged all Bay Staters to get the shot when they become eligible, calling the vaccination effort a “critical tool to help end the pandemic.”

 Baker also stated that the vaccine is an essential step toward helping people once again feel safe around family, friends, and co-workers.